Baruj Salinas: Second Miami period and later career

 Salinas returned to Miami in 1992 and would reside in Coral Gables, Florida.
 Since returning to the United States, he has exhibited in New York City, Chicago, Spain, France, Switzerland, Japan, Egypt, Panama, Venezuela, and elsewhere.

 His style since his second Miami period has seen Salinas gradually re-embrace color.
 He attributed the widening of his color palette and increased use of contrast and saturation to the difference in light between Spain and Miami, as well as the cultural differences between how each city uses color.
 Upon his return to the United States in 1992, Salinas also met his second wife Marilyn C. Fonts, who was then employed in a South Florida fine art gallery; the couple would wed in 2004.

 From 1993 to 1998, and again in 2000 and 2002–03, Salinas served as the Arts Coordinator for the International Committee for Human Rights in Miami.
 He was a fine art professor at Miami Dade College and began teaching in the MDC Interamerican campus in 2001.
-In that role, he has been active in curating and facilitating student exhibitions of art there.
+In that role, he had been active in curating and facilitating student exhibitions of art there.

 From 2015 to 2017 Salinas was recruited to be part of The Torah Project which was then compiled in the book The Torah Project Humash.
 The book featured 27 images of his work.
 The book was presented in 2017 to Pope Francis at a ceremony in the Vatican with Salinas in attendance.
+The event was also significant for marking the first time that a Pope had blessed a Jewish document in the history of the Catholic Church.

 In 2022, Salinas was the subject of a 50-year career retrospective titled Baruj Salinas: 1972-2022.
 The exhibition was held in the American Museum of the Cuban Diaspora and co-sponsored by the Miami-Dade College Museum of Art and Design (MOAD), the Freedom Tower, Miami-Dade County, and the Florida Department of State Division of Arts & Culture.